Firewall Rule Matrix Generator

 - Firewall rule matrix

-- A table that keeps each requested access path, action, owner, approval reference, and review status in one row.
+- A row-based review table that keeps each requested traffic flow, action, owner, approval reference, and review status together.

 - CIDR